Muskie School Overview

 - Public and Nonprofit Management

 Public service professionals and community residents who have completed a bachelor's or more advanced degree may enroll in Muskie School courses as non-matriculated students.
 Non-matriculated students are required to fulfill all prerequisites for the courses in which they wish to enroll.
 Those interested in enrolling in the School’s courses are urged to contact instructors as early as possible.
-Students may also contact the Muskie School’s Student Affairs office for information on space availability and registration information.
-Taking classes as a non-matriculated student does not guarantee admission to a certificate, the MPPM or MPH program.The following certificate is offered through the Program in Geography-Anthropology:
+Students may also contact the Muskie School’s administrative office for information on space availability and registration information.
+Taking classes as a non-matriculated student does not guarantee admission to a certificate, the MPPM, or MPH program.Graduate Transfer Credit

-Students who have completed coursework in another graduate program at USM or elsewhere may petition the MPPM or MPH Academic Affairs Committee for transfer of up to 12 credit hours.
-Transfer credit may not reduce credits for degree for the MPH, and they are not used to waive requirements.
-For MPH, transfer credit MAY be applied to completion of the degree, if approved by the programs' Academic Affairs Committee.
+Students who have completed coursework in another graduate program at USM or elsewhere may petition the MPPM or MPH Academic Affairs Committee for transfer of up to 9 credit hours.
+Transfer credit may only be applied to completion of the degree if approved by the programs' Academic Affairs Committee.

 Extramural Credit for Matriculated Students